ERMETH: Deployment

 The ERMETH has been used in research and development for very different tasks.
 The employees of the Institute of Applied Mathematics used it for their own scientific topics to develop numerical algorithms and working aids in the sense of first operating system components.
 But they were also active as consultants and helpers for computing work of other ERMETH users.
 They came from the ETH and other universities as well as from industry and from civil and military federal agencies.

 The ERMETH was also used in teaching.
 Optional programming lectures were held from the 1950s onwards, and there were also exercises (in groups) on the computer system.
 If students had written a program and transferred it to punched cards, they could hand in their punched card package and, depending on the program quality, received the expected or a wrong result or even a program abort printed out the next day.

 ERMETH today

-After its dismantling in 1963, the ERMETH was stored for the time being as an important exhibit for the planned Technorama in Winterthur and then exhibited there from 1982-2004.
+After its dismantling in 1963, the ERMETH was stored for the time being as an important exhibit for the planned Technorama in Winterthur and then exhibited there from 1982 to 2004.
 Since the end of 2006, it has been on permanent loan from ETH Zurich to the Museum of Communication in Bern.